jackbaty/blot-content/posts/2022/2022-03-19-Configuring-the-org-download-save-directory.md

 # Configuring the org-download save directory

+🔔 **NOTE**: Since this was written, I'm no longer customizing Org's attachment or download handling.
+I tired of changing my mind and breaking links.
+Everything now goes into ugly, gross UUID folders as is the default.

+---

 When I drag and drop an image into Emacs, I want the attached file to end up in `./img/YYYY/`.
 This is how I tried configuring [org-download](https://github.com/abo-abo/org-download) in my setup (I use Doom Emacs):

 ```lisp